 There's scant evidence that critical race theory — an academic area of study that examines the modern-day impact of systemic racism in law and society — is actually being taught in Florida public schools or in any other public school system, but it has become a conservative flashpoint.
 CRT, as it's sometimes known, is often used as a catch-all phrase encompassing diversity trainings and other anti-racist efforts criticized by conservatives.

 DeSantis' new plan comes after he directed the Florida Department of Education to ban critical race theory in schools in June.

 The Florida State Board of Education unanimously voted to ban teaching ideas related to critical race theory, making it one of the largest public school systems to fall in line with conservative efforts across the country to regulate certain classroom instruction of American history.

 As an example of critical race theory being pushed by educators, DeSantis cited an “Equity Toolkit” posted online by the Arizona Department of Education, which he said claimed that “babies show the first sign of racism by three months old.”

 The graphic posted by the Arizona government actually cites studies, conducted by researchers in the U.S., the United Kingdom and China, which found that three month olds of all ethnicities prefer to look at the face of someone from their own ethnic group.

-The governor called "woke ideology" an attempt to erase the country's history, referencing the removal of statues in recent years.
 The bill would also let parents collect attorneys fees if they are successful with their lawsuits, DeSantis said.

 "They want to tear at the fabric of our society and our culture," he said.
 "They want to delegitimize the founding of the country and the constitution."